 The work world expects employees to be on time.
 We feel very much the same about our students being on time for classes.
 Students arriving late are a disruption to others.
 Students are expected to be in their classroom, ready to begin activities when the period begins.
-Students who arrive late to class because of an excused school-related activity (e.g. Student Services appointment, finishing an exam) are to obtain a late slip from their teacher prior to arriving in their next period class.
 Students who are consistently late for class will be encouraged to break this pattern; failure to do so may result in removal from class.